I recently had a subscriber email me about his child’s 10-gallon tank.

 Tips for Keeping Neon Tetras with Betta Fish in a 10 Gallon Tank

 One of the best qualities of Neon Tetras is that they can live easily in community tanks.
-They get along with other fish pretty well.
+As a result, they get along with other fish pretty well.

 Keep in mind that the male betta fish can be quite aggressive sometimes.
 It is a territorial fish, which does not appreciate other fish swimming near it.

-A slow swimmer, it sticks mainly to the top of the fish tank.
-That’s actually great because Neon Tetras prefer the middle area.
+A slow swimmer sticks mainly to the top of the fish tank.
+That’s great because Neon Tetras prefer the middle area.

-Here are some tips to keep Neon Tetras in a 10-gallon tank with betas:
+Here are some tips to keep Neon Tetras in a 10-gallon tank with bettas:

 - Make sure you have plenty of décor items that can give Neon Tetras hiding spaces